Design of a Quantum-Repeater using Quantum-Circuits and benchmarking its performance on an IBM Quantum-Computer: Discussions and Conclusion

-In this paper, we have demonstrated the complete circuit-level implementation of a Quantum Repeater, and, its performance on IBM's cloud Quantum Computer.
+In this paper, we have demonstrated the complete circuit-level implementation of one of the central elements of a quantum communication network, the Quantum Repeater, and, evaluated its performance on IBM's cloud Quantum Computer.
+We have shown how quantum computing primitives could be used to implement a Quantum Repeater, and conversely, how the Quantum Repeater could provide a robust benchmark for state-of-the-art quantum computing hardware.

 The experiments demonstrate the efficacy of the different elements of a Quantum Repeater in increasing the fidelity of distributed Bell-Pairs and establishing long-range links.
 It is interesting to note that, although theoretical calculations and simulation results indicate an increase in fidelity from using a quantum repeater instead of direct transmission, the results from IBMQ indicate less stellar performance at present.
 To construct a full-fledged quantum repeater, a multitude of operations need to be performed on entangled qubits while protecting their coherence at the same time.
-But, as the number of operations increase, gate-errors, measurement-errors and dephasing become insurmountable, making the qubits unsuitable to work with.
-Thus, the results reveal the current state of IBM's Quantum hardware, as to the number of quantum operations that can be done before the errors become unmitigable.
-Due to this constraint, complex purification protocols with large number of operations cannot be emulated as of now.
+However, as the number of operations increase, gate-errors, measurement-errors and dephasing become insurmountable, making the qubits unsuitable to work with.
+Thus, the results reveal the current state of IBM's Quantum hardware, as to the number of quantum operations that can be performed before the errors become unmitigable.
+Owing to this constraint, complex purification protocols with large number of operations cannot be emulated as of now.
+We believe that this interplay between quantum computing primitives and quantum communication protocols will help researchers to merge these two perspectives and use the techniques of each discipline to move research forward in the other.

+It is also insightful that, the QISKIT Aer simulator systematically overestimates the fidelity of the Bell-Pairs.
+Aer uses a simplified noise model of the device, which takes into account 4 parameters - i) Gate-Errors ii) Gate-Duration iii) $T_1, T_2$ relaxation times and iv) Readout Errors \cite{aer_noise_model}.
+However, a myriad of other types of errors like Cross-resonance, Static/Dynamic ZZ-Coupling, High-Order Oscillations, High-Energy Leakage, etc. relevant for the operations of an on-chip superconducting quantum processor \cite{han2020error} are not considered in the noise-model.
+In addition, the noise-model of QISKIT Aer is based on several calibration parameters of the IBM devices, which change from time to time.
+Because of these reasons, the simulation results diverge from real device behaviour.
+A more comprehensive noise-model is required to properly capture the effects of errors on the chip.